 How to use: Boswellia Extract can be used in the forms of extract, powder and capsules.

 TCM practitioners believe that acupuncture can help relax the parasympathetic nervous system and increase the release of neurotransmitters to the brain.
 In any case, some patients report improvement in their condition almost immediately after an acupuncture treatment.

 Some studies indicate that acupuncture may help reduce symptoms for some people with asthma, but not all studies agree.
-Acupuncture should be used in addition to, not as a replacement for, conventional medicine when treating asthma.
+Acupuncture should be used in addition to, not as a replacement for conventional medicine when treating asthma.
 Acupuncture points to treat asthma are mostly located on the areas of the chest and back that are over the lungs.
 You can also try stimulating acupressure points for asthma on your own.